yingshaoxo/yppm/yppm/resources/question_and_answer_community/README.md

 # Question and Answer Community (a template for yppm)

+## Warning
+Do not use npm or related online tools.
+Otherwise you can't built your software 20 years later.

+Use pure text as much as possible, like pure python text or old php text.
+But here the text is just a bytes list, who knows what it could be 50 years later.
+The text encoding changes.

+So this is a bad example.

 ## Todo
 For this website, it should be as simple as possible